Prosthodontist in Midtown Manhattan

-Dr. Nargiz Schmidt brings over two decades of prosthodontic experience to her Midtown East practice, specializing in implant restoration, minimally invasive aesthetics, and full-mouth reconstruction.
-Her approach integrates digital workflows, collaborative specialty care, and evidence-based techniques to achieve outcomes that restore both function and appearance while respecting natural dental anatomy.
+Dr. Nargiz Schmidt brings over two decades of prosthodontic experience to her Midtown East practice near Grand Central, combining implant restoration, minimally invasive aesthetics, and full-mouth reconstruction under one roof.
+According to the American Dental Association, prosthodontists complete a three-year Commission on Dental Accreditation-accredited residency after dental school, developing the clinical depth required for comprehensive restorative planning that general practitioners refer out.
+Dr. Schmidt’s approach integrates digital workflows, collaborative specialty care, and evidence-based techniques to restore both function and appearance while respecting natural dental anatomy.

 Fixed Prosthodontics: Crown and Bridge Restoration